poole/hyde/hydejack/_posts/2018-06-01-example-content-iii.md

 ---

 Hydejack offers a few additional features to markup your markdown.
-Don't worry, these are merely CSS classes added with kramdown's `{:.my-class}` syntax, so that your posts remain compatible with other Jekyll themes.
+Don't worry, these are merely CSS classes added with kramdown's `{:...}` syntax, so that your content remains compatible with other Jekyll themes.

 ## Message boxes
 **NOTE**: You can add a message box.